Omni Calculator logo

 In this section, we will explore the math and a real example.
 The EPS growth rate formula is:

-EPSgrowth rate=(ΔEPSEPSinitial)1/n1)×100%, \scriptsize {\rm EPS}_{\rm growth \ rate} = \left(\frac {\Delta {\rm EPS}}{\rm EPS_{initial}}\right)^{1/n}\!\! - 1)\! \times\!
-100 \%,
+EPSgrowth rate=(ΔEPSEPSinitial)1/n1)×100%\scriptsize {\rm EPS}_{\rm growth \ rate} = \left(\frac {\Delta {\rm EPS}}{\rm EPS_{initial}}\right)^{1/n}\!\! - 1)\! \times\!
+100 \%

 where:

-• n\footnotesize n — Number of periods.
+• n\footnotesize n — Number of periods; and

 • ΔEPS\footnotesize \rm {\Delta EPS} — Difference between EPSfinal\footnotesize \rm {EPS_{final}} and EPSinitial\footnotesize \rm {EPS_{initial}}.
 See the last section for their definition.